Quaker who had half a hope for a hearty dinner? (4)

 'quaker who' is the definition.

 'penn' can be an answer for 'quaker' (Quaker and founder of Pennsylvania William Penn).
-I'm not certain of the remainder of the definition.
+I am unsure of the remainder of the definition.

 'half a hope for a hearty dinner?' is the wordplay.

-'a hearty dinner?' becomes 'nn' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'a hearty dinner?' becomes 'nn' (I can't explain this - if you can you should believe this answer much more).

 'hope' with half the letters taken is 'pe'.